houby-studio/small-business-fridge/README.md

 For linux users, you may want to allow node to bind to system protected ports

 `sudo setcap 'cap_net_bind_service=+ep' $(readlink -f $(which node))`

+### Manjaro

+Tested this setup 2023-10-26 with VSCode, Node.js 18 and Docker.
+Main app is being run directly on host, mongo, mongo express and maildev in docker compose.

+#### Installed packages

+- git
+- nodejs-lts-hydrogen
+- docker
+- docker-compose
+- yay
+  - visual-studio-code-bin

+### Setup development environment

+- Clone repo `git clone https://github.com/houby-studio/small-business-fridge.git`
+- Change into a directory and launch VSCode `cd small-business-fridge && code .`
+- For VSCode extensions we recommend at least Prettier (Native formatter does not like handlebars)
+- Install dependencies `npm install`
+- Prepare other containers for dev `cp docker-compose.dev.example.yaml docker-compose.dev.yaml`
+  - If you want to run main app in container as well, there is commented out section, which may be used with some tweaks
+- Prepare dotenv variables `cp dev.example.env .env` and at least change following variables with your AAD registered App:
+  - CREDS_IDENTITY_METADATA
+  - CREDS_CLIENT_ID
+  - CREDS_CLIENT_SECRET
+- Allow node to bind to port 443 `sudo setcap 'cap_net_bind_service=+ep' $(readlink -f $(which node))`
+- Hit F5 to start debugging
+- Navigate to <https://localhost/> and login with your AAD account - since you have **NODE_ENV=development**, all new users will be admins and suppliers by default
+- Add new products, deliveries, start buying, invoicing etc.
+- Navigate to <http://localhost:8080> to view all **e-mails** being sent
+- Navigate to <http://localhost:8081> with login admin:pass to view, edit, export and import data in database **sbf-dev**